ameglianmajor/water_quality/README.md

    ```

    When running `rails g forem:install`, accept the first two default options.
-   Then, select `n` for the last question.
-After running `rails s`, the
-   application is ready to use.
-To utilize forum functionality, create a user
+   After running `rails s`, the application is ready to use.
+To utilize forum
-   and then set the forem_admin property to true for that user.
-Once enabled,
+   functionality, create a user and then set the forem_admin property to true
-   this user can create new forums.
+   for that user.
+Once enabled, this user can create new forums.

 ## Quick Test